Handling missing keys in Python dictionaries

 Method 2 : Using setdefault()

-setdefault(key, def_value) works in a similar way as get(), but the difference is that each time a key is absent, a new key is created with the def_value associated to the key passed in arguments.
+setdefault(key, def_value) works in a similar way as to get(), but the difference is that each time a key is absent, a new key is created with the def_value associated with the key passed in arguments.

 0091 Not Present

-“defaultdict” is a container that is defined in module named “collections“.
+“defaultdict” is a container that is defined in a module named “collections“.
 It takes a function(default factory) as its argument.
-By default, default factory is set to “int” i.e 0.
-If a key is not present is defaultdict, the default factory value is returned and displayed.
+By default, the default factory is set to “int” i.e 0.
+If a key is not present in the defaultdict, the default factory value is returned and displayed.
 It has advantages over get() or setdefault().

 - A default value is set at the declaration.
-There is no need to invoke the function again and again and pass similar value as arguments.
+There is no need to invoke the function again and again and pass the similar values as arguments.
 Hence saving time.

 - The implementation of defaultdict is faster than get() or setdefault().